MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 - **Repetition code:** The simplest quantum error correction code, where a single qubit is encoded into multiple qubits by repeating it multiple times.
 The repetition code can correct bit flip errors, but not phase flip errors.

 - **Shor code:**  The first quantum error correction code, developed by Peter Shor.
 It encodes one logical qubit into nine physical qubits.
-Shor code can correct one bit flip error or one phase flip error, but it can't correct both types of errors at the same time.
+Shor code can correct one-bit flip error or one phase flip error, but it can't correct both types of errors at the same time.

 - **Steane code:** This is a seven-qubit code that can correct both bit flip and phase flip errors.
-It has the advantage of being fault-tolerant, meaning that the error correction process itself doesn't introduce additional errors.
+It has the advantage of being fault-tolerant, meaning that the error correction process itself doesn't introduce extra errors.

 - **Surface code:** This is a topological error correction code that uses a two-dimensional lattice of qubits to encode logical qubits.
 It has a high error correction threshold and is considered one of the most promising techniques for large-scale, fault-tolerant quantum computing.
 The surface code is used by the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator#quantum-error-correction-schemes).